Grief and Anxiety: Why Bereavement Triggers Panic and How to Manage It

 Anxiety and sleep

 Sleep problems are almost universal in bereavement.
-The combination of grief and anxiety creates a perfect storm for insomnia: your mind races with thoughts about the person, worries about the future, and replays of what happened.
-You may fall asleep from exhaustion and then wake at 3am with your heart pounding.
+Grief and anxiety together make insomnia very likely: your mind races with thoughts of the person you have lost, worries about the future, and replays of what happened.
+You may fall asleep from sheer exhaustion and then wake at 3am with your heart pounding.

-Sleep deprivation makes both grief and anxiety worse.
-When you are not sleeping, your emotional regulation suffers, your stress hormones stay elevated, and your ability to cope with the day diminishes.
-It is a vicious cycle.
+Sleep deprivation makes both grief and anxiety harder.
+When you are not sleeping, your emotions are harder to steady, your stress hormones stay elevated, and your ability to cope with the day diminishes.
+It becomes a difficult cycle to break.

 Some things that may help: keeping a regular bedtime (even if you do not feel sleepy), avoiding screens for an hour before bed, keeping the bedroom cool and dark, writing down your worries before bed (to get them out of your head), listening to a sleep meditation or podcast, and avoiding caffeine after midday.
 If sleep problems persist for more than a few weeks, speak to your GP.
 Short-term medication can sometimes help break the cycle.